IntrepidPursuits/sherpa/webservices/phoenix_deployment.md

 export CONFIG_VALUE=foo
 ..
 ```
 note: `~/.profile` is automatically loaded into the environment during edeliver operations, so it's a good place to store environment variables on the build machine.
+An alternative would be to store environment variables in the app's root folder using an `.env` file and then load that via `source ~/app/<appname>/.env` from `~/.profile`

 Now if you have a config definition like this: